About

 Film

 Along with producing many of her music videos, Laura enjoys working in film.
 Her short film tub, starring Maggie Bugg and Thomas Mitchell, won audience favourite in the 2021 CineCentral One-Minute Mobile Movie Awards.
 In 2022, Laura received a TELUS Storyhive grant to produce an eight-part miniseries called New Home, New Music, which profiled musicians who have immigrated to Canada and who now live in Nanaimo.
 Her most recent project is Found in Sound, a docuseries supported by TELUS Storyhive that explores the potential positive effects that sound, music and vibration have on people.
-Season one is now streaming on TELUS Optik TV and season two will premiere in fall of 2025.
+Season one and two are now streaming on TELUS Optik TV and YouTube.